frytoli/containerized-asynchronous-tasks-framework/README.md

-# containerized-asynchronous-tasks-framework
+# Task Rabbit
-Containerized framework for asynchronous tasks with Celery, RabbitMQ, and Reddis
+A containerized framework for asynchronous tasks with Celery, RabbitMQ, and Reddis